 Well, a total black German Shepherd must be “aa kk”.
 If we mate together two aakk we only get aakk offspring.
 It’s mathematical.
 And it’s what we thought until not a lot of time ago.

 It seems one or more total black German Shepherd Dogs imported in Western Europe from Eastern Europe are dominant solid black K. So mating those dogs with other German Shepherds has spread the K gene around the breed.
-Now total black german shepherds may not only be aa kk, but they may also be Kk or KK, and it doesn’t matter which alleles we have in the Agouti series, the dog will at least one uppercase K copy in the K locus always look total black as we told before.
+Now total black german shepherds may not only be aa kk, but they may also be Kk or KK, and it doesn’t matter which alleles we have in the Agouti series, as we told before the dog will at least one uppercase K copy in the K locus always look total black.

 Well, if we mate a “Kk” dog with “kk” dog, pups in the litter will get someone K, someone k from the Kk parent (with a chance of 50%).
 As the other parent it’s a real recessive black dog and has only “k” in K series, if the pups gets two lowercase k from both parents, we will be able to see Agouti alleles effect over the newborn dog phenotype.
 And this is why not solid black dogs comes out from solid black dogs.